-Upon completion of all four levels, students will have:
+Upon completion of all four levels of ESL, students will have:

-- 1) A holistic understanding of the English language. - 2) Oral language skills that will enable them to integrate into American society. - 3) Knowledge of American culture. - 4) An understanding of many idiomatic characteristics of the English language. - 5) Academic reading, writing, grammar, listening, and communication skills that will enable students to pursue further academic studies in American institutions.
+- 1) A holistic understanding of the English language. - 2) Oral language skills that will enable them to integrate into American society. - 3) Knowledge of American culture. - 4) An understanding of many idiomatic characteristics of the English language. - 5) Academic reading, writing, grammar, and listening skills that will enable them to pursue further studies in American institutions.